Rangers acquire Scherzer from Mets in blockbuster move by surprise AL West leaders

 The trade netted the Mets one of Texas' top prospects in infielder Luisangel Acuña, the younger brother of Atlanta star Ronald Acuña Jr. New York said he will be optioned to Double-A Binghamton.

-Scherzer waived his no-trade clause to complete the deal.
-He also agreed to opt in on the final year of his contract in 2024 at $43.3 million, according to reports that also said the Mets were paying about $35 million of the remaining $58 million on the right-hander’s contract.
+Scherzer waived his no-trade clause to complete the deal, and the Mets will send cash to Texas.
+The pitcher also agreed to opt in on the final year of his contract in 2024 at $43.3 million, according to reports that said the Mets were paying about $35 million of the remaining $58 million on the right-hander’s contract.

+“Obviously, Max’s pedigree is a future Hall of Fame pitcher and the winner that he is is a perfect fit for what we need right now.
+You can never have enough starting pitching and to add someone of Max’s caliber is a great addition to our club," Rangers general manager Chris Young said.
+"We landed the player we feel like is going to help us get where we want to go this year.”

 The 39-year-old Scherzer joins another former Mets ace in Texas: injured right-hander Jacob deGrom.
 However, the two-time Cy Young Award winner had Tommy John surgery last month that could sideline him through the end of next season.